jostosh/jostosh.github.io/content/blog/spn02/index.md

 description: Layer-based implementations of Sum-Product Networks with TensorFlow.
 ---

-In this post, we get to the second stop on the road to tensor-based implementations of Sum-Product Networks.
-The code snippets here are also part of the implementation of [LibSPN](https://github.com/pronobis/libspn), although the library accomplishes all of it in a more generic way.
+In this post, we arrive at the second stop on the road to tensor-based implementations of Sum-Product Networks.
+The code snippets in this post are also part of the implementation of [LibSPN](https://github.com/pronobis/libspn), although the library accomplishes all of it in a more generic way.
+Be sure to check out [the library](https://github.com/pronobis/libspn)!

 In [Part I](../spn01), we have looked at the fundamental principles for Sum-Product Networks.
 Recall the following:
 * SPNs consist of leaf nodes, sum nodes and product nodes.